Staphylococcus/brain-from-brane/docs/glossary.md

 ## Agent-relative
 Dependent on the perspective, capabilities, or context of a specific agent.

-## Abstract Informational Systems
-Systems whose primary existence and function are in the realm of information, rather than physical matter, though they may require physical instantiation (e.g., languages, mathematics, software, ideologies).
-Often synonymous with or a subset of Higher-Order Information Systems.

 ## Adaptation
 In biology, a trait with a current functional role in the life of an organism that is maintained and evolved by means of natural selection.
 More broadly, the process by which an agent or system becomes better suited to its environment or context.